MicrosoftDocs/azure-devops-docs/docs/test/bulk-import-export-test-cases.md

 ---
-title: Bulk Import or Export of Test cases
+title: Bulk import or export of test cases
 titleSuffix: Azure Test Plans
 description: Learn how to bulk import or export test cases in Azure Test Plans.
 ms.service: azure-devops-test-plans